-The following is a brief overview of how best to use the thermostat (Figure 3-8).
-For more detailed instructions, please consult the thermostat literature in the Owner's Information Package.
+The following is a brief overview of how best to use the thermostat (Figure 4-7).
+On the "Climate" screen of the Spyder Control Multiplex System:

-1. Use the "Thermostat" switch to select the desired function (e.g., COOL, OFF, GAS HEAT, or ELEC HEAT).
+1. Press the buttons on the left side of the screen to select the desired function (e.g., COOL, OFF, GAS HEAT, or ELEC HEAT).
 Note: In the "COOL" mode there will be a delay of several minutes before the refrigerant in the air-conditioning system begins to cool the motorhome, as the compressor is on a time-delay circuit and it must also cool the ductwork to the vents first.

-Figure 3-8: Thermostat
+Figure 4-7: Thermostat

-2. Select the Fan Mode operation (AUTO or ON) and the Fan Speed operation (LO or HI) to select fan speed desired.
+2. Select the Fan Mode operation and the Fan Speed (AUTO, LO or HI).